markNZed/processism-react-three/storyboard.md

 ## 2.9.
 Recap Scene: Building the Foundation
 ### 2.9.1.
 Objective
-Reinforce the fundamental concepts of processism, highlighting the shift from objects to processes and the importance of relationships, setting the stage for exploring systems and levels.
+Reinforce the fundamental concepts of process philosophy, highlighting the shift from objects to processes and the importance of relationships, setting the stage for exploring systems and levels.
 ### 2.9.2.
 Narration
-We've laid the groundwork for understanding processism by exploring its fundamental concepts.
+We've laid the groundwork for understanding process philosophy by exploring its fundamental concepts.
 We've shifted our focus from viewing the world as composed of static objects to seeing it as a network of processes and relationships.
 We've learned that it's the interactions and dynamics between entities that give rise to the patterns and structures we observe.

 By embracing this perspective, we're better equipped to understand the complexity of the systems around us.
 As we proceed, we'll build upon this foundation, examining how these processes interconnect across different levels and how they contribute to the emergence of complex systems.